Central Air Conditioner Buying Guide

 The main thing to understand is that central air conditioning is a system of components that work together in cooling your home.

 Staging and Variable Speed Compressors

-Variable speed compressors are the full-out extension of two-stage compressors.
+Variable Speed: Variable speed compressors are the full-out extension of two-stage compressors.
 Rather than having specific output levels at which to operate, a variable speed unit can produce any output within a range.
 This range will vary from model to model and will enable the unit to match the required cooling or heating load in real time and maximize comfort and efficiency.

 - The single-stage unit has short choppy cycles with wide temperature swings.

 - The two-stage unit has longer cycles and maintains a more stable temperature.